xriss/pagecake/readme.txt

-The core anlua code https://bitbucket.org/xixs/anlua although this was originally designed and implimented on top of app engine it has slowly shifted into an nginx and openresty based web framework.
+Pagecake was originally called aelua/bottstrapp and designed and implimented on top of googles app engine.
+It has slowly shifted into an nginx and openresty based web framework.

 Google App Engine probably still works, but I no longer care.
 Sorry but it makes more sense to fire up an amazon instance and run the nginx